Providing streamlined and early responses to claims, concerns and queries for the communities surrounding products and assets is one of our priorities

 Our Human Rights and Community Relations Policy (PDF l 53 KB) specifically outlines a commitment to establish operational-level grievance mechanisms that adapt to each particular activity from the moment it begins and as early on as possible in the planning of the project.
 Ultimately, the aim is for people directly affected by company operations to be able to raise any potential human rights impacts.

 As of today, there is an operational-level grievance mechanism in our operations to handle claims mainly from local communities but also from employees, suppliers, contractors, and other organizations.
 Such mechanisms are adapted to every context.
-The implementation of our incident grievance mechanisms follow an extensive process based on the following system:
+The implementation of our incident grievance mechanisms follow an extensive process that is based on the following system:

 All communication will be handled in confidence and may be submitted anonymously.